neiljethani/neiljethani.github.io/_projects/1_project.markdown

 | Why (not)?    | Explanations don't optimize for accuracy/fidelity.
 Recent work shows estimates of  feature importance often do not  help identify features  that help predict the target anymore  than randomly assigned importances.     | This methods are slow, requiring numerous  perturbations of the input and/or  training a new model  to generate a single explanation.     | These methods are slow,  requiring numerous perturbations  to generate a single explanation.      |

 Of note, both locally linear and perturbation-based methods rely on removing or perturbing features in order to characterize how/if the model's prediction degrades.
-While removing important features may affect the prediction of the model, so too can the artifacts introcuded by the removal or perturbation prodecure.
+While removing important features may affect the prediction of the model, so too can the artifacts introduced by the removal or perturbation procedure.

 As a physician we would not want to use any of these methods, either because they lack fidelity or are too slow in point-of-care settings.

 ## Is There Another Way?

 Recently, *Amortized Explanation Methods (AEM)* have been introduced to reduce the cost of providing model-agnostic explanations by learning a single global selector model that efficiently identifies the subset of locally important features in an instance of data with a single forward pass.
-AEMs learn the global selector model by optimizing the fidelity of the explainations.
+AEMs learn the global selector model by optimizing the fidelity of the explanations.

-Let's look at the following illustration, which examplifies an AEM:
+Let's look at the following illustration, which exemplifies an AEM:

 <div class="row justify-content-sm-center">
     <div class="col-sm mt-3 mt-md-0">